Te Taumata Whakahaere

 Dr Jansen is a founding member of Te ORA (Māori Medical Practitioners Association) and Te Akoranga a Māui (the Royal New Zealand College of General Practitioners’ Māori representative group).
 He was also one of the first board members when the Health Quality & Safety Commission was established in late 2010.

-Bevan Sloan is the Te Tāhū Hauora director of finance and digital.
+Bevan Sloan is the Te Tāhū Hauora Director of Finance and Digital.
 His responsibilities include oversight of our business support functions including managing financial systems, policies and internal controls, information and communications technology, facilities, procurement and human resources.

+Trained as an anaesthetist in the UK, he moved to Lakes District Health Board to take up a specialist role almost in 2002.
 Prior to joining Te Tāhū Hauora he held various clinical leadership roles during his time at Lakes and was chief medical officer for eight years.
-Martin is a strong advocate for clinical leadership with a particular focus on the systems that underpin effective clinical governance.
-Most recently Martin worked with the Ministry of Health to develop a credentialing framework for female pelvic floor reconstructive surgery.
+In 2019, Martin was seconded to Ministry of Health to develop a credentialing framework for female pelvic floor reconstructive surgery.

 This includes the New Zealand Atlas of Healthcare Variation, measurement of the effects of national quality improvement programme, and design and implementation of national indicators of quality and value.